Most people assume Christianity is about behavior modification: "Don't drink or chew or run with girls who do."

 This is the gospel.
 This is Christianity.
 It's not about you and all the things you should be doing; it's about Jesus and all the things he's done for you (1 Cor.
 15:1-8).

-It is true that salvation is one fantastic benefit of the gospel, there are many more benefits once a person becomes a Christian.
+It is true that salvation is one incredible benefit of the gospel, but there are so many more benefits after a person becomes a Christian.
 The gospel works for both salvation and discipleship.

 1. The Gospel Provides Balance